CloudKlass/Azure-Admin/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 - creating a management group that would include all of Contoso's Azure subscriptions

-- granting permissions to submit support requests for all subscriptions in the management group to a designated Azure Active Directory user.
+- granting permissions to submit support requests for all subscriptions in the management group to a designated Microsoft Entra ID user.
 That user's permissions should be limited only to:

     - creating support request tickets
     - viewing resource groups